How To Safely Resume Your Workout After a Pandemic Rut

 Below are four pieces of advice I regularly give clients, friends, and most recently, my mom in the UK, on how to safely return to the gym and gain real results without injury.

 1. Stay safe

-COVID cases are going down and the weather is getting better, but unfortunately, the pandemic is still real.
+COVID cases are going down, but unfortunately, the pandemic is still real.
 We’ve all heard it a million times, but wearing a mask, washing your hands and cleaning your equipment does really help keep you and everyone else safe.
 If you’re nervous about working out in one of our fitness centers, consider taking a quick in-person tour to help you decide if you’re ready to return.

-2. Pace yourself and allow for recovery time
+2. Pace yourself & allow for recovery time

 One of the most common causes of injury is doing too much too soon.
 After months out of the gym with reduced exercise and conditioning, your body won’t be ready for the same pre-pandemic routine.
 Try starting with lighter weights or resistance bands before hitting the heavier weights, or split your cardio session into two halves of 15 minutes rather than doing the full 30 minutes in one session.
 After breaking my back and not exercising for five months, I can tell you from personal experience: It sucks starting from square one again!